Fear is a state you’re in as a result of being afraid. Being courageous is what you do in that state

 It Comes Down to Our Faith

-One of hardest things to do as a believer is to have faith that God is working in our lives, and to not be afraid when trials and tribulation come our way.
+One of the hardest things to do as a believer is to have faith that God is working in our lives, and to not be afraid when trials and tribulations come our way.
 Finding the courage to get through tough situations is hard enough already but when we feel that God isn’t there, fear becomes overwhelming!

 What to Do?

 Always go back to His Word…and Believe What God Says… “What Saith the Scripture”…?

 Because our God is faithful even when we’re not.